-LOOKING THROUGH SOME OLD PAPERS, I came across this account of the smallest parish in the Waveney Group which, in times past, was evidently a place of some importance.
+Looking though old papers, I came across this account of the smallest parish in the Waveney Group which, in times past, was evidently a place of some importance.
 I have adapted and in part rewritten my mother’s words for publication here.
-(An abridged version of the first part was published in the March issue of Tidings).

 Kings, Lords and Ladies